Meviii/LOL-Account-Checker/README.md

 # LoL Account Checker

-This program is a League of Legends account checker with multiple features including the ability to run checks on multiple accounts, export all account information to a folder, and display comprehensive details about each account, including purchase dates and more.
+This program is a League of Legends account checker supporting multi threading with multiple features including the ability to run checks on multiple accounts, export all account information to a folder, and display comprehensive details about each account, including purchase dates and more.

 ## Core Features

+- Multi-threading
 - Run checks on multiple accounts (from text file)
 - Exports all accounts information to folder
 - Comprehensive details on each successfully checked account, including purchase dates, owned champions and skins, and more.